bsn-si/ocex-cli/README.md

 ```

 ### Contracts
-You can interact with ocex contracts instances, you can instantiate new contracts, and call all methods.
-All methods called & signed by related owner.
+All methods are called & signed by a related owner.

 #### Create
-You can create new contract, with preset exist contract address - or instantiate new.
-For instantiate new contract:
+You can create a new contract or add an existing one with preset contract address.
+To instantiate a new contract:

 ``` bash
 ➜  ~ ocex-cli contract create --name=SampleContract --owner=Alice